Illinois Series LLC: Everything You Need to Know

 Series LLC Dissolution

 If a series LLC dissolves, all of the LLCs under it are automatically dissolved.
-Series LLCs are able to continue functioning without a dissolution date unless they desire to set one in their articles of organization.
+Series LLCs can continue functioning without a dissolution date unless they desire to set one in their articles of organization.
 If one of the series within the entire LLC dissolves, the others may continue doing business and may remain unaffected.